CrowdStrike/community/docs/pages/open-source-policy.md

 * Accounts associated with CrowdStrike's corporate GitHub organization require [Two-factor Authentication (2FA)](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa) to be enabled.

 * GitHub accounts do <b><u>not</u></b> need to be associated with your CrowdStrike EMail address.
 Your contributions should carry on with you!

-## Contributing

-For more details on contributing to the community, [check out our contributions page](contributing.md).